How To Calculate Your One Rep Max

 Another might have you doing sets with weight that is 85% of your one rep max.

-Well, most guys simply don’t have a clue what this number really is, because they don’t actually lift weights like that!
+Well, most people simply don’t have a clue what this number really is, because they don’t actually lift weights like that!

 Unless you’re a powerlifter, or structure your workouts so as to frequently test your one rep max when you’re fresh, then realistically you’re just hazarding a guess about what you are actually able to lift.